EnzoMessaoudi/holbertonschool-simple_shell/README.md

 ## Compilation
 Use the GCC commande below to compile and run the project:
-- gcc -Wall -Werror -Wextra -pedantic -std=gnu89 *.c -o hsh
+- gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -g *.c -o hsh

 ## Requirements
 - Edit the code on vi, vim or emacs.